 If you are a parent involved in divorce proceedings, there are several things you must consider regarding child support.
-Whether you are seeking support or anticipate an order to pay support, you need to understand your rights and do your best to protect the welfare of your child.
+Whether you seek support or anticipate an order to pay support, you need to understand your rights and do your best to protect your child’s welfare.
 What are the most important considerations regarding child support?

 Several Factors are Taken into Account when Calculating Child Support Payments.